alexharri/website/posts/icelandic-name-declension-trie.md

 ## Compressing 3,600 names

-Of the 4,500 approved Icelandic names, we have declensions data for roughly 3,600.
+Of the 4,500 approved Icelandic names, we have declension data for roughly 3,600.

 Inserting those names and their form encodings into a new trie gives us a trie with 10,284 nodes, 3,638 of which are leaves.
 Compressing the trie by merging subtrees with common values reduces the total number of nodes to 1,588.
-Of those 1,261 are leaves and 327 are not.
+Of those, 1,261 are leaves and 327 are not.

 <Table
   align="right"